cloudfoundry/cf-for-k8s/docs/platform_operators/rotating-secrets-and-certs.md

   database:
     encryption_key: [KEY]
 ```
-1.Enter a secure value for [KEY] and deploy.
+1. Enter a secure value for [KEY] and deploy.